ostreedev/ostree/docs/manual/repo.md

 but want to generate root-owned content, as well as non-root container systems.

-There is a variant to the `bare-user` mode called `bare-user-only` mode.
-Unlike `bare-user` modes, neither ownership nor extended attributes are stored.
+There is a variant to the `bare-user` mode called `bare-user-only`.
+Unlike `bare-user`, neither ownership nor extended attributes are stored.
 These repos are meant to to be checked out in user mode (with the `-U` flag), where this information is not applied anyway.
 The main advantage of `bare-user-only` is that repos can be stored on filesystems which do not support extended attributes, such as tmpfs.

 In contrast, the `archive-z2` mode is designed for serving via plain